SampatDixit/sampatdixit.github.io/_posts/blog/2024-01-03-8-tips-to-manage-badminton-academy-effeciently.md

 So, **online attendance tracking systems** are important to maintain consistency in recording and reporting students’ attendance in your badminton academy.

-{%include also-read.html text="5 reasons why attendance is important?" url="/blog/5-reasons-why-attendance-is-important" %}
+{%include also-read.html text="5 reasons to take attendance at your academy" url="/blog/5-reason-for-attendance-badminton-academy" %}

 ### 5. Easy court booking {#easy-court-booking}